SumaitaB/URI-Online-Judge-/README.md

 # URI-Online-Judge-
-Here's a solution to the 140+ problems that I have solved at an Online Judge named Beecrowd (Previously known as URI Online Judge).
+Solution to the 140+ problems that I have solved at an Online Judge named Beecrowd (Previously known as URI Online Judge).
 I have solved all of these problems in C++ and C.

 LInk to Beecrowd: https://www.beecrowd.com.br/judge/en